-Your company or business has just successfully researched and developed a product, that's great.
-However, these products won't sell themselves – we need to create a marketing plan to introduce them to potential customers.
-In this article, DPS will share and guide you on how to create a marketing plan for a new product through detailed steps with illustrative examples; evaluate effectiveness through digital marketing, follow along now!
+Your company or business has just successfully researched and developed a product, which is wonderful.
+However, these products will not sell themselves – we need to create a product marketing plan to introduce them to potential customers.
+This article, DPS will share and guide you on how to create a marketing plan for a new product through detailed steps with illustrative examples; evaluate effectiveness through digital marketing, follow along now!

 What is marketing planning for a new product?